republik/plattform/src/components/Chart/Lines.docs.md

 ## Linear Scale

+This should rarely be used.
 Generally we should use line charts to display developments over time.
-The default time scale and the ordinal options should be use for that.
-But sometimes we might want to reproduce a chart done elsewhere to illustrate a point.
-You may use `"xScale": "linear"`, `"xNumberFormat"` and `"xUnit"` for that.
-See an example below.
+The default time scale and the ordinal option should be use.

+Known valid use cases:
+- reproduce a chart done elsewhere and then explain why it is bad

+If you have a valid case: set `"xScale": "linear"`, `"xNumberFormat"` if differen from the general `"numberFormat"` and make sure to set an `"xUnit"` – make the readers notice that those numbers are not years.

 ```react
 <div>